top of page

 Designing for Side-Channel Resistance from Day One

-• Pick MCUs with hardware crypto accelerators and shielding options.
+• Choose MCUs with hardware crypto isolation and secure enclaves.

-• Reduce trace lengths and avoid unintentional antennas in PCB layout.
+• Separate secure and non-secure zones in PCB layout.

-• Simulate attacker profiles during system validation—not after first release.
+• Simulate attacker profiles during validation—not after deployment.

 Final Thoughts: Security You Can’t Ignore

-📩 Let’s run it through our Embedded Security Checklist — before someone else runs theirs.
+💬 Have a product handling sensitive data?📩 Let’s run it through our Embedded Security & Side-Channel Resistance Audit before someone else runs theirs.

 Comments